skiffin-git/BookUp/README.md

 A perfectly reusable MVC software architecture allows to easily modify and change listings models.

 * Ability for client/customer to register and login/logout.
-* Be able to delete account/listings.
+* Be able to create and delete account/listings.
 * Ability to search for listings by location/available dates/number of guests.
 * Ability to book the listing.